irhamta/irhamta.github.io/_pages/codes.md

     pip install -r requirements.txt
     python multi_make_table.py
     ```
-6. You can specify which columns to keep by modifying "result/columns_to_keep.txt" files.
+6. You can specify which columns to keep by modifying the "result/columns_to_keep.txt" files.
 7. Edit the scripts if necessary to suit your needs.
 {: style="text-align: justify;"}